 - Remove side of springform.

-- Serve with fresh strawberries or other berry of choice.
+- Serve with fresh strawberries or another berry of choice.

-DO NOT open the oven door while the cheesecake is baking inside.
-This could cause your cheesecake to collapse or could cause big cracks to form on top of the cheesecake due to the sudden change in temperature.
-Another method to help avoid your cheesecake from forming a crack is to bake it in a water bath.
-You do not have to do this if you don’t mind having a possible crack in your cheesecake.
+One method to help avoid your cheesecake from forming cracks on top is to bake it in a water bath.
+You do not have to do this if you don't mind having a possible crack in your cheesecake.
 It will still taste amazing!
-And you can could always cover the crack up with berries!
+And you could always cover the crack up with berries!
 If you do decide to bake it in a water bath, wrap the outside of the springform pan with aluminum foil before baking the brownie crust.
 Then when it is time to cook the entire cheesecake, simply place the springform pan with the cheesecake into a larger pan (I used a roasting pan).
 Place it in the oven and then fill the roasting pan with about 1 inch of hot water.
 The steam from the hot water will help to create an environment for even baking thereby reducing the likelihood that the cheesecake will crack.

 I have conveniently decided to ignore posting the nutritional information for this recipe.
 Sometimes we just have to enjoy an awesome dessert without thinking about the calories.